GreenFlag31/dropdown-library/projects/ngx-dropdown-ease/README.md

 # Performance

-Even if this library has been optimised and follows the DRY principles (tested under the `ChangeDetectionStrategy.OnPush` strategy), it is _not recommended_ by Angular to display several hundreds of directives and a page (see [here](https://angular.io/guide/directive-composition-api#performance) in the documentation).
+Even if this library has been optimised and follows DRY principles (tested under the `ChangeDetectionStrategy.OnPush` strategy), it is _not recommended_ by Angular to display several hundreds of directives and a page (see [here](https://angular.io/guide/directive-composition-api#performance) in the documentation).
 If you have a lot of dropdowns in a page inside a list, you should rather opt for a pagination system.

 # Change log

+V0.0.3: Simplification of the translation system by adding pipes in the template.
+Adding a preselection of the first item in case of searching an item in a dropdown where searchbar is enabled.

 # Report a Bug